• Skip to primary navigation

 A grain-free appetizer

-These goat cheese balls are naturally gluten-free and dairy-free.
+These goat cheese balls are naturally gluten-free.
 You just need to be sure to serve them alongside some grain- and gluten-free crackers, if needed.
+If you’re not gluten-free, these Homemade Ritz Crackers would be a great option!

-If you try these goat cheese balls, please let me know how you like them!
+If you try these goat cheese balls, please let me know how you like them.
 And for another great holiday appetizer, try this burrata appetizer!
+This smoked salmon dip also looks fantastic.

 Goat Cheese Balls close-up